 (5) documentation of training as specified in subsection (jj)(1) of this section for all personnel who will be handling radioactive materials.

 (u) Specific licenses for other manufacture and commercial distribution of radioactive material.
-In addition to the requirements in subsection (e) of this section, a license to manufacture and commercially distribute radioactive material to persons authorized to possess such radioactive material in accordance with these requirements will be issued if the agency approves the following information submitted by the applicant:
+In addition to the requirements in subsection (e) of this section, a license to manufacture and commercially distribute radioactive material to persons authorized to possess such radioactive material in accordance with these requirements will be issued if the department approves the following information submitted by the applicant:

-(1) the radionuclides to be used, including the chemical and/or physical form and the maximum activity of each radionuclide;
+(1) the radionuclides to be used, including the chemical and physical form and the maximum activity of each radionuclide;

-(2) the intended use of each radionuclide and the sealed sources and/or other products to be manufactured that includes:
+(2) the intended use of each radionuclide and the sealed sources or other products to be manufactured that includes: